nautobot/helm-charts/docs/advanced-features/postgresql-ha.md

 # PostgreSQL High Availability

 !!! warning
-    PostgreSQL HA support is deprecated in version 3.0.0 of the charts.
-Please use another method of deployment prior to upgrading.
+    PostgreSQL HA deployment will no longer be supported in version 3.0.0 of the charts.
+Please use another method to deploy the PostgreSQL HA service before upgrading.

 !!! warning
     This chart provides this as an example only.
 For true production environments please consider your cloud provider's offerings or deploying the [PostgreSQL-HA](https://github.com/bitnami/charts/tree/master/bitnami/postgresql-ha) separately.